 Central Mat-Su Fire Department

 The Wasilla Fire Service Area No. 1 and Lakes Fire Service Area No. 22 operationally merged in 1986 to form the Central Mat-Su Fire Department.
 We legally consolidated in 1991 to form the Wasilla-Lakes Fire Service Area No. 130.
+In 2016 the Fire Service Area was changed to the Central Mat-Su Fire Service Area No. 130.

 Please see the Central Mat-Su Fire Service Area map to get a complete overview of the area served.